Exploring Seiberg-like N-alities with Eight Supercharges: Three dimensional mirror for an N-al set

 \subsection{The two-node quiver sequence}

-Let us now implement the recipe given in \Secref{gen-mirr} to find the 3d mirror for the duality sequence generated from the two-node quiver.
+Let us now implement the recipe given in \Secref{gen-mirr} to find the 3d mirror for the duality sequence generated from the two-node quiver\footnote{The 3d mirrors of linear unitary-special unitary quivers have also been constructed using the technology of magnetic quivers.
+See \cite{Bourget:2021jwo} for details.}.
 We will focus on the case $e=0$ i.e. the quiver for which the unitary node is balanced.
 The $e\neq 0$ cases can be treated in an similar fashion.
 The duality sequence for $e=0$ is given by \figref{IRdual-Ex6d}.
 To begin with, we observe that the only choice for the theory $\CT'$ is $\CT' = \CT^\vee_2$, since in this case the theory obtained after stripping off the Abelian hyper and the attached quiver tail is good in the Gaiotto-Witten sense.
 The theory $\CT_{\rm good}$ is then given by the linear quiver:

 The labels in the quiver obey the constraints: $M_1 +N =2N_1$ and $N_1+M_2=2N-1$, which implies that the $U(N_1-1)$ gauge node is overbalanced while the $U(N-1)$ gauge node is balanced.
 The 3d mirror $\wt{\CT}_{\rm good}$ is also a linear quiver which can be found using the standard Hanany-Witten construction \cite{Hanany:1996ie} for generic labels $\{M_1, M_2,N_1,N\}$ subject to the constraints.
 One can then implement the third and final step of the construction by performing the Abelian $S$-type operations on the linear quiver $\wt{\CT}_{\rm good}$.\\